thinh105/thinh105/README.md

 - I graduated college with a Bachelor in Computer Applications degree at Pune University (India) in 2014

 - I got several jobs that were NOT in the IT field.
+In the digital marketing field, to be precise.
+Still involve computers, applications, networks but not coding.

-Time passes, but I still feel passionate a lot about programming.
+- Time passes, but I still feel passionate a lot about programming.

 - In late 2019, I quit my job and re-learned how to code again.
 Many things have changed, but luckily, the principles were the same.